 It was Intersex Awareness Day, October 26, 2014.
 At the time I gave no attention to that little detail.
 I never even knew that day existed yet.
 I had always thought of myself as broken.
 I did not even own the word intersex yet.
 I was a Defect of Sexual Development; I was a disease, a syndrome.
 And was taught to believe I was insane to think myself a boy at three and as a teen.

 I was hurting too much to care.
 I would discover later the significance of that day, and it was a profound discovery, a burning bush moment and a God-incidence!
 It was no doubt a message from the universe, to tell me I should spare my life!

 I like to connect and help others through Facebook, especially within the autism and mitochondrial disease community.
-But this time, social media, guided me to a very special transexual man, Buck Angel, and I had wrote him regarding my pain around living as female.
-Being obsessed with Facebook I had to check it one last time, before I took the deadly cocktail….and there it was, his reply!
+But this time, social media, guided me to a very special transsexual man, Buck Angel, and I had written him regarding my pain around living as female.
+Being obsessed with Facebook I had to check it one last time before I took the deadly cocktail….and there it was his reply!
 With his message to me, Buck Angel helped to give me my spark back and his life story filled me with hope.
 I share his message to me here:

 “Hi Ant, the world will miss you so please dont go….Thank you for this email.
 Life can be so damn hard at times.
 But know this.
 I survived and you can too.
 It is not easy I know this.
 Sometimes it feels like its easy just to die.
 But it is not.
 You have a message that is so important for everyone in this word.
 Help me to help make change by sticking around and you will see how important you are to me and the world.
 You are loved my friend.
 With gratitude, Buck”